SoundBoySelecta/taxi_rides_ny_dbt_bq/README.md

 Data Portability: We can manage and migrate data between systems as needed.
 Specialized workloads: catered solutions each component, can use object storage for unstructured and relation databases for structured, and use general purpose compute for processing.

+Once our data is extracted and loaded into a DWH, we can start our DBT workflow.
+Setting up a project on DBT is very straight forward: You have an option to run local or on cloud IDE.
+Once a cloud acount is setup, do the following.